Cyndra-project/cyndra/README.md

 For the full documentation, visit [our docs](https://docs.cyndra.rs).

-## Contributing to cyndra
+## Contributing to Cyndra

 Contributing to Cyndra is highly encouraged!

-If you want to setup a local environment to test code changes to core `cyndra` packages, or want to contribute to the project check out [our docs](https://docs.cyndra.rs/community/contribute).
+If you want to setup a local environment to test code changes to core `Cyndra` packages, or want to contribute to the project check out [our docs](https://docs.cyndra.rs/community/contribute).

 Even if you are not planning to submit any code; joining our [Discord server](https://discord.gg/cyndra) and providing feedback helps us a lot!

 ## Roadmap

-For a comprehensive view of the cyndra roadmap check out this [project board](https://github.com/orgs/cyndra-hq/projects/4).
+For a comprehensive view of the Cyndra roadmap check out this [project board](https://github.com/orgs/cyndra-hq/projects/4).

 If you have any requests or suggestions feel free to open an issue.